dansmyers/IntroToCS/Assignments/3-The_Compleat_Gamester.md

 You must enter 1 or 2.
 ```

-Use `sys.exit()` to end the program immediately if the user gives you bad input.
+Use `quit()` to end the program immediately if the user gives you bad input.

 #### Tips